 Often, our surgeons use the Da Vinci Surgical System, a sophisticated robotic device, to perform surgery for conditions such as prostate cancer.
-We're leaders in robotic urologic surgery, and have performed more robotic procedures than any other program in Illinois and are among the top 10 programs in the world by volume.
+We're leaders in robotic urologic surgery, and have performed more robotic procedures than any other program in Illinois.

 Quality of Life Issues

 University of Chicago experts are sensitive to quality of life issues, particularly related to the patient's ability to urinate normally and to retain sexual functioning after cancer surgery.